lestersigauke/DerivatizeMe/README.md

 ## About

-DerivatizeMe is primarily a means for very rapid decoration of a molecule with small substituents; this decoration may be fine tuned to be sparse or exhaustive.
+DerivatizeMe is primarily a means for very rapid decoration of a molecule that is in 3 dimensions with small substituents; this decoration may be fine tuned to be sparse or exhaustive.
 For larger substituents, conformational searching and minimization are possible, with a corresponding decrease in performance.
 This decoration is driven by hydrogen atoms within the parent molecule.

 ## Installation